 (Our Gift Shop carries a number of essentials and sundries for purchase.)

-Personal Fishing Gear
+Notes About Bringing Personal Gear

 - Felt bottom boots for freshwater anglers are banned in Alaska.